yetulaxman/containers-workflows/_hands-on/day4/nf-core.md

 title: Tutorial4 (Bonus) - nf-core pipeline
 ---

 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow.
-Here we use nfcore/atacseq as an example pipeline for ATAC-seq data.
+Here we use [Sarek workflow](https://github.com/nf-core/sarek) as an example pipeline to detect variants on whole genome or targeted sequencing data.

 Here is an example batch script to run the pipeline on Puhti:
 ```bash